Student Health and Community Resources

 Student Health Services; 208-885-6693; www.uidaho.edu/studenthealth

-Student Health Services, in partnership with Moscow Family Medicine, provides a broad spectrum of outpatient medical care services.
-The medical staff includes Board-certified physicians, physician assistants, and nurse practitioners.
-Services include lab and X-ray, nutrition counseling, and psychiatry.
-Additional counseling services are available in cooperation with the Counseling and Testing Center.
+Vandal Health Clinic, operating under Student Health Services, provides a broad spectrum of outpatient medical care services.
+Services include lab and X-ray, nutrition counseling, psychiatry, primary care, and much more.
+Additional counseling services are available in cooperation with the Counseling and Mental Health Center.

 The hours of operation, scope of services, and fee-for-service charge schedule are subject to change during the academic year.
-Please look for changes notices at the Student Health Services web site.
+Please look for change notices at the Student Health Services website.

 Violence Prevention Programs and Resource Services